memgraph/docs/mage/query-modules/cpp/pagerank_online.md

 #### Input:

 * `created_vertices` ➡ Vertices that were created in the last transaction.
-* `created_edges` ➡ Edges created in a period from last transaction.
+* `created_edges` ➡ Edges created in a period from the last transaction.
 * `deleted_vertices` ➡ Vertices deleted from the last transaction.
 * `deleted_edges` ➡ Edges deleted from the last transaction.

 #### Output:

-* `node` ➡ Node in graph, for which PageRank is calculated.
+* `node` ➡ Node in the graph, for which PageRank is calculated.
 * `rank` ➡ Normalized ranking of a node.
-Expresses the probability that random surfer will finish in a certain node by a random walk.
+Expresses the probability that a random surfer will finish in a certain node by a random walk.

 #### Usage: